-Who it’s perfect for: Someone who knows multiple social media platforms like the back of their hand, can generate and increase user interaction, and grow their client’s platform will thrive doing this!
+Who it’s perfect for: Someone who knows multiple social media platforms like the back of their hand, can generate and increase user interaction, and is skilled in growing platforms will thrive doing this!

 The pen is mightier than the sword, so put that pen (or keyboard) to work slicing and dicing up some content!
-Many writers work from home full-time, but it’s also a great side gig to pick up in your spare time too.
+Many writers work remotely full time, but it’s also a great side gig to pick up in your spare time too.

 Job description: Freelance writers get to write on a variety of topics for their clients.
-Their work can vary from writing content and editing to research and fact-checking.
+Their work can range from writing content and editing to researching and fact checking.
 The writer has a lot of flexibility to get the work finished during whatever time is best for them—as long as they meet the deadline.